toby1907/Explorr/README.md

 How to Use
 -Select a country from the countries provided
 -click on the search bar to search for any country of your choice.
+-click on the filter button to filter base on the region of the world and time zone
 - click on the light icon to change the mode of the display.

 Component and libraries used